 13) A Day Trip to the Palenque Ruins

 The Palenque ruins are a massive ancient Mayan site in Chiapas.
-These impressive Mayan ruins date back to 700 and 800’s AD and are set within the overgrowth of a jungle.
-There are tall temples which have been excavated, many of which you can climb up to get a birds-eye view of the neighboring temples.
+These impressive Mayan ruins date back to 700 and 800s AD and are set within the overgrowth of a jungle.
+Palenque boasts tall temples that have been excavated, many of which you can climb up to get a birds-eye view of the neighboring ruins.

 Directions: How to Get from San Cristobal de las Casas to Palenque

 From San Cristobal de las Casas to Palenque is about a 4½-hour drive.
 If you have the time to visit Palenque as an overnight visit from San Cristobal de las Casas, we’d recommend doing so.